alebarp/alebarp.github.io/_pages/publications.md

 I also regularly supervise BSc and MSc students at UCL.

-For students interested in applying to do a PhD with me and the [FSML](https://fsml-ucl.github.io/) research group, I am particularly interested in students with (i) solid mathematical foundations, (ii) some programming skills, (iii) a deep interest in computational statistics and machine learning, and, ideally, (iv) have had previous research experience.
+Concerning **students interested in applying to do a PhD** with me and the [FSML](https://fsml-ucl.github.io/) research group, I do welcome applications and am particularly interested in students with (i) solid mathematical foundations, (ii) some programming skills, (iii) a deep interest in computational statistics and machine learning, and, ideally, (iv) have had previous research experience.
+There are several routes to secure funding to do a PhD at UCL, and I recommend taking a look at this very useful [Funding for PhD applicants](https://fxbriol.github.io/supervision/funding/) by Professor François-Xavier Briol.